vinayak-k24/Geth-Setup-Tutorial/README.md

 ## Geth Installation Tutorial

-This tutorial will guide you through the installation process for Geth 1.11.6 on Ubuntu Linux.
+This tutorial will guide you through the installation process for Singlenode Geth on Ubuntu Linux.

 ### Step 1: Update the repositories